Vitorcastanhos/practical-project-3/README.md

-# Login Screen
+# Static Page 03

-Thats a webpage created to practice what Ive been learning.
+That's a static webpage created to practice what I've been learning.

 # 🚀 Tecnologies